microsoft/nni/docs/en_US/ResearchBlog/NASComparison.md

-# NAS Algorithms Comparison
+# Neural Architecture Search Comparison

-Train and Compare NAS models including Autokeras, DARTS, ENAS and NAO.
+Train and Compare NAS (Neural Architecture Search) models including Autokeras, DARTS, ENAS and NAO.

 Their source code link is as below: